 The next morning we woke to that internationally renowned place of Huntington-by-the-Sea.
 And the amazing view of a power station right next to the RV park.
 Luuuurvley!
 As we were right by the sea, the morning (well late morning by the time we got going) was spent on the incredibly large and deserted beach.
 A few of us went swimming in the Pacific (again) which was rather rough and pretty cold.
 There was also a strong riptide so the supposed paddle turned into quite a workout in the end!
 Having not been to a proper sandy beach in quite a while (well, Spring Break) I really enjoyed lying there in the sun and chilling out chatting away to the others, as well as desperately trying to even out my tan which was becoming nice and brown on the extremities but with a lilly white torso – first world problems eh?!
 Amy took the tanning opportunity a little too far however and ended up burning herself badly.
 I mean so badly she was cripple for a few days and spent hours trying anything to try and reduce the pain and swelling.
 Including the advice of one Army veteran in Walmart who suggested using tea bags, which he used in his unit.
 Where did he serve to get this knowledge I hear you ask?
 Vietnam?
 Korea?
 Africa?
 Nope.
 Oklahoma.
 Yep, that notoriously sunny place where everyone burns…

 We left Huntington-by-the-Sea in the afternoon after another round of showers, deciding to skip past San Diego and head east to Las Vegas.
 This involved a long old drive through the Californian desert, which wasn’t helped by getting lost looking for a Walmart.
 The beginning of recurring theme for the trip!
-We stopped for dinner on a random turnoff on the interstate and simply drive till the road ended in the desert.
+We stopped for dinner on a random turnoff on the interstate and simply drove 'till the road ended in the desert.
 With the sun setting over the mountains in front of us, the RV doors open and music pumping I had the best evening of the trip to that point.
 Funnily enough however a couple of vehicle lights appeared on the high ground in front of us and just stopped there, spaced apart as if watching us.
 Trying to work out where we were on a map we may have been on the edge of a military area, possibly accounting for the presence of the vehicles for security but we weren’t sure.
 As it got dark however the vehicles moved away, hopefully deciding that a bunch of foreign students acting like fools in the desert weren’t too much of a threat!

-After watching an amazing sunset, eating some fine food, dancing like complete loons and completeing a spot of stargazing and moon hunting (no seriously, we couldn’t see the moon anywhere in the sky!), everyone was getting rather merry so with me as designated driver we hit the road again to find somewhere to spend the night.
+After watching an amazing sunset, eating some fine food, dancing like complete loons and completing a spot of stargazing and moon hunting (no seriously, we couldn’t see the moon anywhere in the sky!), everyone was getting rather merry so with me as designated driver we hit the road again to find somewhere to spend the night.
 The hour journey was pretty uneventful apart from some absolutely mental lorry drivers appearing to have a race down the interstate, and we pulled off at another random exit, and pulled up next to a sign declaring the area as one of ‘natural and scenic importance’.
 Whatever that is… Anyways, I proceeded to get merry making up for lost time whilst the others simply continued!

 Looking out the next morning it didn’t really seem much of a scenic area.
 Just a desert with some rocks, and interstate to one end and an abandoned school bus.
 Really scenic right?
 I had risen early to get on with driving whilst everyone else woke up and sorted their lives out, and because we “had” to be in Vegas for 3pm when we could check into the hotel, and I wanted to see Death Valley on the way.
 Pulling off the interstate and onto the highway to take us through the desert towards the entrance to the Death Valley National Park, it really struck me at how desolate parts of the states are.
 There was no sign of civilisation for miles and miles on end, and very little traffic on the highway.
 It also astounded me how quickly the scenery changed as we headed east – from luscious green mountains to desert mountains to just sand everywhere.
 Although I do love the desert scenery because it was so different to anything I have seen before.